AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 SELECT * FROM products;
 ```

-These baseline queries confirmed the structure of the dimension tables — customer names, codes, types (Brick & Mortar vs E-Commerce), and product identifiers — before any joins were attempted.
+These baseline queries confirmed the structure of the dimension tables: customer names, codes, types (Brick & Mortar vs E-Commerce), and product identifiers before any joins were attempted.

 **Counting records**